 18. Outdoor Storytime Picnic

 Lay a blanket in the garden or a local park.
-Bring three or four of your toddler’s favourite books and a simple snack.
-Read outside together in the shade.
-The change of scenery makes even familiar books feel completely different and toddlers are usually far more engaged outdoors than they are inside on a sofa.
+Bring three or four of your toddler’s favorite books and read outside together in the shade.

 Cool Down Activities for Hot Days

-On the days that are simply too hot to be active, these calm activities keep toddlers entertained indoors or in the shade without resorting to screens.
+On the days that are simply too hot to be active, these calm activities keep toddlers entertained indoors or in the shade.

 19. Frozen Fruit Popsicle Making